Traffic

 Once complete, ADOT says this will reduce travel times and congestion on the last stretch of I-10 between Phoenix and Tucson.

-Construction is expected to take two years and cost $267 million.
-The entire project includes four segments and won't be finished until late 2029.
+Construction is expected to take two years and cost just under $1 billion.
+The entire project includes four segments and is expected to be completed at the end of 2029.

 This story was reported on-air by a journalist and has been converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.